gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 # [CLICK HERE FOR FACEBOOK GROUP PAGE](https://www.facebook.com/groups/iosgatech)
 ## Announcements
-Hey everyone, thanks for coming out to the first meeting on 8/30!
-We had a great turnout and we're excited for another great year.
+Hey everyone, thanks for coming out to the second meeting on 9/6!
+We built the Guess the Number App and for some of you this was your first iOS App so thats pretty exciting!

 If you haven't join the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!

 [https://www.facebook.com/groups/iosgatech](https://www.facebook.com/groups/iosgatech)

-Next week we'll be building your first iOS Application, we moved it up the list because we felt it was important to give you guys exposure, so we're gonna build a very basic number guessing application.
-The tutorial is on the website and we should be able to livestream our meetings for those of you who can't attend (1331 recitation peeps :c).
+Next week we'll have a short presentation by Airwatch about their career opportunities and a little bit of a resume/pitch presentation.
+Afterwards, we're going to go hard and really teach you guys one of the hardest concepts to grasp in Swift, **Optionals**.

 Remember, next week's meeting will be in Klaus 1443, not Howey L3.